gamesbook/pyprototypr/docs/core_shapes.rst

         - `color` - either a named color or a hexadecimal value
         - `style` - ``True`` makes it dotted; or a list of values creates dashes

-        Direction and width are required, but color and style are optional
+        Direction and width are required, but color and style are optional.
+One or more border values can be used together with spaces between them e.g. ``ne se`` to draw lines on both northeast **and** southeast sides.

 ===== ======